 - Topped with cream cheese, parmesan, & mozzarella

-- Ready in less than 30 minutes & easy to make
+- Cooking spaghetti squash takes less than 30 minutes & easy to make

 - Reminiscent of fettuccine alfredo